jaelee5782/distiller-cm5-python/README.md

 # Distiller CM5 Python Framework

-This repository contains the Python implementation for the Distiller CM5 project, featuring a client-server architecture based on the Multi-modal Conversation Protocol (MCP) for interacting with Large Language Models (LLMs).
+This repository contains the Python implementation for the Distiller CM5 project, featuring a client-server architecture based on the Model Context Protocal (MCP) for interacting with Large Language Models (LLMs).

 ## Overview